Semi-implicit Euler--Maruyama scheme for polynomial diffusions on the unit ball: Introduction

 In this article, we will provide a numerical scheme on the unit ball $\mathscr{B}^{d}$ for the solution of the multi-dimensional SDE \eqref{eq:1} with the initial condition $X(0)=x(0) \in \mathscr{B}^{d} \setminus \mathscr{S}^{d-1}$.
-As mentioned above, the solution of the SDE \eqref{eq:1} takes values in the unit ball $\mathscr{B}^{d}$, but the Euler--Maruyama scheme does not always.
-Moreover, unfortunately, for the multi-dimensional setting, it is difficult to use the Lamperti transformation, unlike the one-dimensional case.
-As an alternative method, we first consider the transformed process $Y=(\sqrt{1-|X|^{2}},X_{1},\ldots,X_{d})^{\top}$, and then we approximate it by a backward Euler--Maruyama scheme.
-To explain the detail, we will apply the idea of Swart \cite{Sw02} to the general SDE \eqref{eq:1}.
+As mentioned above, the solution takes values in the unit ball $\mathscr{B}^{d}$, but the Euler--Maruyama scheme does not always.
+Moreover, unfortunately, in the multi-dimensional setting, it is difficult to use the Lamperti transformation, unlike in the one-dimensional setting.
+Therefore, as an alternative method, we first consider the transformed stochastic process $Y=(\sqrt{1-|X|^{2}},X_{1},\ldots,X_{d})^{\top}$ introduced by Swart \cite{Sw02}, and then we approximate it by a semi-implicit Euler--Maruyama scheme as follows.
 It can be shown that by using It\^o's formula and the skew-symmetry of $A_{0},\ldots,A_{m}$, $Y=(Y_{0},X_{1},\ldots,X_{d})^{\top}$ satisfies the following $(d+1)$-dimensional SDE: